campa-consortium/lattice-standard/front_matter/introduction.md

 ## Scope

-The standard focusus on the physical layout and properties of a machine.
+The standard focuses on the physical layout and properties of a machine.
 This excludes description of tracking of particles including collective effects.

 ## Participation